On large deviations in the averaging principle for SDE's with a "full dependence", correction: Introduction

-It turned out that the use of Girsanov's transformation in some sense prevented resolving the problem.
-Our approach in this paper is based on a new technical lemma, Lemma \ref{L-main} below.
-The main idea is to use two different scales of partitions of the interval $[0,T]$, a ``first-order partition'' by points $\Delta,\, 2\Delta,\, \ldots$, which do not depend on the small parameter $\eps$ and ``second-order partitions'' which depend on $\eps$ in a special way, by points $\eps^2 t(\eps),\, 2\eps^2 t(\eps), \ldots\,$.
-Then the exponential estimates needed for the proof of the result can be established by two steps.
+It turned out that the use of Girsanov's transformation in some sense prevented from resolving the problem.
+Our approach in this paper is based on a new technical result, Lemma \ref{L-main} below.
+The main new idea is to use two different scales of partitions of the interval $[0,T]$, a ``first-order partition'' by points $\Delta,\, 2\Delta,\, \ldots$, which do not depend on the small parameter $\eps$ and ``second-order partitions'' which depend on $\eps$ in a special way, by points $\eps^2 t(\eps),\, 2\eps^2 t(\eps), \ldots\,$.
+Then the exponential estimates needed for the proof of the result can be established in two steps.
 First, the estimates for a ``small'' partition interval are derived using the uniform bound of Lemma \ref{L-lim} (see below) and the estimates for stochastic integrals.
 It is important that in the ``second'' scale the fast motion is still close enough to its frozen version [the bound (\ref{eqYY}) below].
 Second, the bounds for ``small'' partitions and induction give one the estimate for a ``large'' partition interval.

-{\it The original proof in the paper 1999 contains a gap.
-It relates to a boundedness of some auxiliary constant $b$ in the proof, -- in the original version this constant may depend implicitly on the partition size $\Delta$, hence generating a vicious circle.
+{\it The original proof in \cite{Veretennikov (1999)} contained some gap relates to a boundedness of some auxiliary constant $b$ in the proof: in the original version this constant may depend implicitly on the partition size $\Delta$, while the choice of $\Delta$ could depend on $b$, hence generating a vicious circle.
 The main aim of this version of the paper is to present the ``patch''.
+A provisional version of this correction may be found in \cite{Veretennikov 2005}.
+The present version is simplified further.
 The correction uses improved approximations that keep this constant $b$ bounded in the lower and upper bounds, and it uses also a truncated Legendre transformation in the upper bound.
 The author is deeply indebted to Professor Yuri Kifer for discovering this vicious circle in the original version of the paper.
 The main technical tool remains the Lemma \ref{L-main}.
 All standing assumptions are the same as in the original version.}